michailow/data-transformation-api-docker/README.md

 III At <b>preprocessing</b> step we apply some some <b>custom processes</b>.
 Data is in relational form, so we use AWS RDS.<br>
 VI.
 Then, we can upload data to <b>delivery database</b>.
 Data is relational.
 We use AWS RDS for this.<br>
 2. After all transformation data in relational form.
 AWS RDS provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching, and backups.
 This is a good option for our data.
 3. Pandas .to_sql can handle DB modeling on it own.
+Moreover, this is not final step, we will have more transformations.
+Data modeling consuming a lot of time, so I decided that this is not a priority, given that Pandas doing this totaly fine.

 4. AWS Lambda is a serverless, event-driven compute service that lets us run code.
 We can trigger Lambda from over 200 AWS services, that makes it a good choise for this king of operations.
 First instance (AWS Lambda) automaticly triggers when new appears in S3. <br>
 We can use same approach for other processing, for example triggering it after new data arriver or at time interval.
 Or we can trigger in mannauly.
 So I left names as trigger 1 and trigger 2.